Master in Psychology

 Dr Agathi Lakioti

-Mary holds a Masters degree in Positive Psychology from Panteion University, Athens, Greece.
+Mary holds a Masters degree in Positive Psychology from Panteion University, Athens, Greece and is a PhD candidate of the same department.
 She also holds a degree in Mass Media and Communication from the National and Kapodistrian University of Athens, a BSc in Psychology and an MSc in Organizational Psychology from the University of Hertfordshire (UK) and is a graduate member of the British Psychological Society.
 She is currently involved in research activities in the field of Positive Psychology and has recently published a systematic review on the new concept of “grit”.
 She has worked as a freelance research assistant at EPIPSY, for the purposes of the European School Survey Project on Alcohol and Other Drugs (ESPAD Greece).
 Mary teaches Statistics and Research Methods in Psychology at undergraduate level and the MSc module “Foundations of Positive Psychology”, which introduces the main concepts of Positive Psychology to students, familiarizing them with new insights, avenues and cutting-edge research in the field.

 Vicky earned her BSc (Hons) in Psychology at the University of East London, and went on to earn her MSc in Social Psychology at the London School of Economics (LSE).
 In 2007, she completed her Ph.D. at University College London’s Institute of Cognitive Neuroscience, researching episodic memory retrieval in young eyewitnesses.
 She completed her post-doctoral training at Cambridge University (in Developmental Psychology) and is since working as a university lecturer on the subjects of Developmental, Cognitive, Forensic Psychology and Neuropsychology, as well as Research Methods and Statistics.
-She joined the NYC faculty in Fall 2015.
 Her research interests in psychology include cognitive neuroscience, decision-making, models, systems and pathologies of memory, attentional processes, language acquisition and disorders, applications of psychology in forensic settings and music perception.
-Vicky teaches research methods at undergraduate level, and the module ‘Principles and Concepts in Research Design’ on the MSc CBT programme, and is well-liked by her students for her enthusiasm and for being able to teach complex topics such as statistics and the use of SPSS, in a simple and meaningful way to her students.
+Vicky teaches the modules ‘Psychological and Social Research: Review, Evaluation and Design’ and ‘Quantitative Inquiry 1’ on the MSc in Psychology programme of the University of Bolton.
+Vicky is well-liked by her students for her enthusiasm and for being able to teach complex topics such as statistics and the use of SPSS, in a simple and meaningful way to her students.

 This programme is ideal for psychology graduates who wish to enhance their career prospects through postgraduate study.
 The scientific study of Psychology enables individuals, companies and communities to thrive and cultivate the best within themselves, and thus improve their experiences of work, leisure time and relationships.
 Graduates of the MSc in Psychology will have developed systematic and comprehensive subject knowledge in selected areas of Psychology.
 The advanced knowledge of conceptual frameworks and current issues in psychology, ethics and research methods that graduates possess has important applications in teaching and education, human resources, career coaching, leadership, business, and in various fields of mental health counselling.